 The Republic of Panama and the Panama Canal are brand names in international shipping.
 The Panamanian Ship Registry is the largest in the world in number of vessels as well as tonnage.
-The Panama Canal is a focal point since there are over 21,000 ships calling Panamanian Ports every year and over 14,000 of them transit the waterway.
-Until March, 1982, a United States Federal District Court for the Canal Zone (1) handled maritime claims at the Panama Canal.
-Since then, as a result of the Panama Canal Treaty Torrijos-Carter, Panama took over its maritime jurisdiction and the Maritime Court of Panama was created by Law 8 of 1982, which also adopted procedural rules closely patterned following the U.S. Rules of Civil Procedure.
-Since 1982 Maritime Court of Panama functioned as a specialized tribunal where the Judge is required by law to bear maritime law expertise; today there are two specialized maritime courts, being a direct consequence of a growing practice in the maritime litigation field.
+The Panama Canal is a focal point since there are over 21,000 ships calling Panamanian Ports every year and over 14,000 of them transit the waterway, more cargo and port activities are the result of the enlargement inaugurated in 2016.
+In reference to maritime jurisdiction, until March, 1982, a United States Federal District Court for the Canal Zone handled maritime claims at the Panama Canal.
+Since then, as a result of the Panama Canal Treaties Torrijos-Carter, Panama took over maritime jurisdiction in all canal waters and the Maritime Court of Panama was created by Law 8 of 1982.
+The Maritime Court of Panama adopted procedural rules closely patterned following the U.S. Rules of Civil Procedure.
+Since 1982 Maritime Court of Panama functioned as a specialized tribunal where the Judge is required by law to bear maritime law expertise, being fluent in English among other requirements; today there are two specialized maritime courts, being a direct consequence of a growing practice in the maritime litigation field.
 Furthermore, the National Assembly of Panama adopted a bill amending the existing procedural rules for admiralty claims.
-The Maritime Code of Panama amended by Law 12 of 2009, fashioned after the U.S. Supplemental Rules for certain Admiralty and Maritime Claims of Federal Rules of Civil Procedure, incorporated American procedural devices such as: oral trials, discovery, arrests procedures, limitation of liability and mixed in rem and in personam claims.

-All ships present in Panama, whether transiting the canal or calling any port, are subject to the jurisdiction of the Maritime Courts of Panama.
-Regardless of the flag, or the place where the claim arose, whether inside or outside Panama, the Maritime Courts will exercise its maritime jurisdiction.
+The Maritime Code of Panama amended by Law 12 of 2009, fashioned after the U.S. Supplemental Rules for certain Admiralty and Maritime Claims of Federal Rules of Civil Procedure, incorporated American procedural devices such as: oral trials, discovery, speedy arrests procedures, limitation of liability and mixed in rem and in personam claims.
+All ships present in Panama, whether transiting the canal or calling any Panamanian port, are subject to the jurisdiction of the Maritime Courts of Panama, regardless of the flag, or the place where the claim arose, whether inside or outside Panama, the Maritime Courts will exercise its maritime jurisdiction if requested.
 This is commonly referred to as forum arresti.
-Any vessel is subject to be arrested either under an in rem theory or an in personam action.
+Any vessel present in Panama is subject to be arrested either under an in rem theory or an in personam action against owners and charterers.